 A Smart Meter is associated with the house.
 The House is a type of Building and the Building contains the property of Street Address

 Modeling with ArcGIS

-The MDG Technology for ArcGIS is built in to the Enterprise Architect installer.
+Integration with ArcGIS is built in to the Enterprise Architect installer.
 A key component of the technology is the UML Profile for ArcGIS.